kcomas/kscript/design/OVERVIEW.md

 * Can take in variables via reference or copy
     * Eg ```|a, &b|``` a is passed by copy and b by reference
 * Are called by ```variable|args|```
+* References passed into a pass by copy are copied to their value

 ### Variable Naming
 * Variable can only be named with alpha characters of upper or lower case and numbers